usman134151/eclipse/README.md

 1. Clone the repository
 2. `composer install`
 3. Rename `.env.example` to `.env` and run `php artisan key:generate`
 4. Create a MySQL database.
-If you want to use a non-root user, make sure that user has permissions to create other users and access all databases (or change the DB manager used for `mysql` to the one that does not create permissions).
+If you want to use a non-root user, make sure that the user has permissions to create other users and access all databases (or change the DB manager used for `mysql` to the one that does not create permissions).
 Add the database name to your `.env`
 5. Start Redis (it's used as the queue driver — feel free to change this to any other *asynchronous* driver)
 6. Run migrations: `php artisan migrate`
 7. Grab your Stripe test keys: [https://dashboard.stripe.com/dashboard](https://dashboard.stripe.com/dashboard) and add them to `.env` (`STRIPE_KEY` and `STRIPE_SECRET`)
 8. Create two products in Stripe: [https://dashboard.stripe.com/products](https://dashboard.stripe.com/products) and copy the price ids to the `config/saas.php` file — see how it looks now, you'll know what to paste where.
-9. Configure the app url & domains
+9. Configure the app URL & domains
     - If you're using Valet, you can go with the default set-up.
 Just make sure your project is accessible on `saas.test`
     - If you're using `php artisan serve`, make `[localhost](http://localhost)` your central & Nova domain (replace the `saas.test` instances with `localhost` in `.env`).
 Your development tenants will have domains like `foo.localhost` and `bar.localhost`
     - If you're using anything else — the process will be similar to the one to `php artisan serve`.